What happens when your child turns 15

 When your child turns 15, there are some changes for your and your child’s Medicare cards.

 - apply for a tax file number without your help

 - open their own bank account.

 They may also be able to get a job.
-You can read more about employment and FTB.
+If they do and you get Family Tax Benefit (FTB), it won’t affect your rate.
+Read more about employment for teenagers and FTB.

 Your child may also be eligible for Child Dental Benefits Schedule.

 If you have a child with disability, you may continue to qualify for Child Care Subsidy until they’re 18.
 Read more about Child Care Subsidy.